There are places that we need to grow up to appreciate properly and one of such places for me is Lancut Castle in Poland.

 It is possible to get online tickets to visit Lancut Castle and I recommend doing it, especially in the high season.
 This way you are certain you will tour the castle inside.

 When I visited the place in mid-August I got my online ticket a week before the visit and it was one of the last available tickets (but it was during summer holidays and a weekend plus due to the pandemic the group size was smaller so that might have been a reason).
-Here is the official website of the castle.

 Besides the castle, you can visit more interesting places located on the property’s grounds: stables, the carriage collection, the park, or orchids greenhouse.